czyssrs/Few-Shot-NLG/README.md

 ## Instructions

 ### Dataset
-Data and pre-trained GPT-2 can be downloaded via dropbox: via [Dropbox](https://www.dropbox.com/sh/u3t8yhcctqczpo0/AAAZV7S-qoIyaQW99r_88nUra?dl=0).
+Data and pre-trained GPT-2 can be downloaded via [Dropbox](https://www.dropbox.com/sh/u3t8yhcctqczpo0/AAAZV7S-qoIyaQW99r_88nUra?dl=0).

 - original: full datasets for each domain
 - humans / books / songs: datasets for each domain.
 We provide an example processed data for 100 training examples, in preprocessed_data folder.